speedata/publisher/doc/manual/content/en/manual/tables/_index.md

 ```

 ![With ?-columns the widths of some cells can be calculated while other cells have a fixed width.](/img/tab-questionmark.png)

+An example with all width settings is in the [examples repository](https://github.com/speedata/examples/tree/master/technical/columnwidths), an overview is in the how-to [Controlling column widths]({{< relref "/howto/columnwidths" >}}).

 In the `Column` command, you can also define further specifications for the column: the horizontal and vertical alignment and the background color can be specified.
 A specification for a cell overwrites the default.